 "Yes, sir.
 Please, can I borrow a cell phone?"
 She bowed again.

-Inside, she greeted the officers present, all men. s
+Inside, she greeted the officers present, all men.

 She avoided most eyes, frightened by their scary faces.
-A dark-skinned female officer with short blonde hair sat with her head down, engrossed in the radio and oblivious to the scene.
+A dark-skinned female officer with short black hair sat with her head down, engrossed in the radio and oblivious to the scene.
 The only woman it seemed.

 "You said you're missing?"
 The questioning officer began, his voice steady but probing.